Tír Conaill Harps: Home ground

-Mens Gaelic football
+Men's Gaelic football

 It took seven years from the club's formation for the success of the underage teams to finally come to fruition in the form of senior success.
 However, in the 2001 season, Tir Conaill Harps won their first major silverware, lifting the League and Championship titles.
 This was followed by a league win the following year.
 However, the Harps were unable to match their previous success having to wait a further four years before lifting another trophy when they won the 2006 Michael Davitt Shield.

 The Harps were to enter another difficult spell ending the 2007 and 2008 season trophyless.
 The club had been without a manager since early in 2007 and the team was organised by the senior players.
 Harps recruited management duo and former Mulroy Gaels players, Stephen McFadden as manager and Michael Coyle as assistant manager.
 The team started the 2009 season brightly under the new management team beating Dúnedin Connolly in the Michael Davitt Shield Quarter-Final in Portobello.
 This was the Harps first victory over the Edinburgh side in 7 years.
 The good form was continued as they defeated the new Aberdeen/Dundee side at Stirling University to book a place in the final.
 On 30 April 2009, the Harps ended their three-year trophy drought by lifting the Davitt Shield.
 They beat city-rivals Glaschu Gaels 1–10 to 1–06 at Coatbridge.